-NCARB is excited to announce that Architect Registration Examination® (ARE®) candidates will be able to schedule online-proctored appointments in mid-November 2020.
-Changes that will make online proctoring possible are expected to launch November 16, 2020.
+NCARB is excited to announce that Architect Registration Examination® (ARE®) candidates will be able to schedule online-proctored appointments in mid-December 2020.
+Changes that will make online proctoring possible are expected to launch December 14, 2020.
 As test center closures and limited availability continue to impact candidates’ licensure progress, this new option will provide flexibility to take the exam in a location of your choice.
 Whether you plan on testing in-person or online, here are several updates all candidates should be aware of.

 - Candidates can still test in-person at Prometric test centers.

 - The ARE’s content and division structure will not change.

 - Aspects of the exam’s delivery are being updated for both in-person and online administrations to increase exam security and provide a more efficient experience.